garland3/DAQ-logging-UI-for-phidget-temperature/README.md

 * Visual Studio 2017
 * NSIS Installer

+###
+* Install Phidget22.NET from NuGet to get fix any reference problems.

 ## Found a problem?
 * Bugs exist.
 Help squash them by reporting an issue [Report an issue here.](https://github.com/garland3/DAQ-logging-UI-for-phidget-temperature/issues)
 * Thought of an amazing addition to the software that you would like?
 [Click here](https://github.com/garland3/DAQ-logging-UI-for-phidget-temperature/issues) to make a new feature request.
 Your issue should have the tag, *Enhancement*.